 One positive result of forest fires is all of the new growth that proceeds them.
 After an area has burned, the nutrients from the ash creates very fertile soil that encourages robust new growth and a diversity of species.

-With worse wildfire seasons over the past few years, we are beginning to really see the negative impacts of forest fires on a global scale.
-At this time, wildfire prevention and suppression is more important than ever before.
-SPIEDR offers wildland fire suppression training, consulting, and suppression equipment.
+With worsening wildfire seasons over the past few years, the negative impacts of forest fires are becoming increasingly apparent on a global scale.
+At SPIEDR, we are dedicated to addressing these challenges through wildland fire suppression training, consulting, and providing suppression equipment.